-OPD's data retention policy states that "[a]II BWC data shall be retained for a minimum period of 90 days.
+The Data Retention section of OPD's BWC policy states that "[a]II BWC data shall be retained for a minimum period of 90 days.
 There are no exceptions for erroneously recorded or non-evidentiary data."
-The policy also includes an itemized list of retention periods for different categories of BWC data.
-These guidelines meet or exceed the requirements specified for each category of BWC data enumerated in §13.825 Subd.
-3.
+The policy specifies a retention period of one year for any reportable firearms discharge and six years for the other two data categories listed in §13.825 Subd.
+3(b).